What was the activity and why was it set up?

 At the amnesty meeting there was a frank discussion about resident concerns and a total of 25 separate issues of varying complexity were raised.
 The RE team ensured that all the issues raised were noted, taken away and added to an actions list for various Hyde staff.

 The amnesty meeting was followed by a second face to face meeting a month later where the Resident Services Teams reported that 14 of the issues had been resolved and a progress update was provided on the others.

 Once an agreement had been reached about how each of the parties would communicate and work together, continuing engagement was managed by the Resident Services teams.

 What was the final outcome?

 All of the outstanding issues were subsequently completed and residents informed through an updated action plan so that everyone could agree that everything had been resolved.

-The relationship between the TRAs and Hyde staff has greatly improved and there is now regular contact between them.
+The relationship between the TRAs and our staff has greatly improved and there is now regular contact between them.
 The focus is on the monthly estate inspections and issues are raised and responded to by e-mail and there are plans to move the process onto the OAK.